 To follow along with the step-by-step sketching demonstration (starting at the 23-minute mark), I suggest you gather some graphite and colored pencils and paper and download the West Indian Woodpecker Image.

 How to draw an Acorn Woodpecker

-Here’s a quicker drawing demo below, this one features the clown-like Acorn Woodpecker.
-You may download the high-resolution image below this video to help you draw your own version of this species.
+Here’s a quick drawing demo below, this one features the clown-like Acorn Woodpecker.
+You may download the high-resolution image of an acorn woodpecker to help you draw your own version of this species.

 Downloadable Woodpecker Coloring Pages

 If you want to move from sketching birds using photographs to sketching live birds in your own backyard, check out this page for more tips for sketching the birds in your backyard.

 If you’d like to learn more about woodpeckers, two of my recommended titles are Gerard Gorman’s Woodpeckers of the World and Steve Shunk’s Peterson Reference Guide to Woodpeckers of North America.